emrickj/themes/README.md

 # themes
 A collection of responsive stand-alone website themes using current CSS Frameworks.
+Some require PHP 7 to run.
 Sample website file(s) can be downloaded from emrickj/vertical-button-theme repository.

 theme1      Vertical Button
 theme1af    Vertical Button, fixed